Dr Claire Heard PhD, MSc, BSc

 Biography

-Her research interests include the areas of applied judgement and decision making, risk perception, risk communication and the use of choice architecture interventions.
-In particular, much of her research falls under two core themes: exploring perceptions around and influences of factors such as affect and time on our judgements (e.g., of risk) and decision making, as well as exploring the application of choice architecture and debiasing to improving decision making.
+Much of her current research falls under two core themes: exploring perceptions around and influences of factors such as affect and time on our judgements (e.g., of risk) and decision making, as well as exploring the application of choice architecture and debiasing to improving decision making.
 As part of these interests, she is also interested in the application of process-tracing (e.g., eye-tracking) methodologies in investigate our information search and decision-making process.

-Her previous work has, in particular, focussed on the application of theories of risk and affect, as well as choice architecture to the domain of personal/public health, investigating aspects such as how format, language or layout of information changes our perceptions of, understanding of and subsequent use of health information.
+Her previous work has focused on the application of theories of risk and affect, as well as choice architecture to the domain of personal/public health, investigating aspects such as how format, language or layout of information changes our perceptions of, understanding of and subsequent use of health information.
 In the future, she intends to continue working towards applying decision making insights to this area, as well as extending the application of these theories and ideas to other domains and to understanding use of choice architecture for those with visual function difficulties.

-In addition, her current research also investigates topics related to inclusive education and Artificial intelligence (AI), which include studies looking at how to improve guidance and support surrounding use of AI, and incorporation of AI into assessments.
+She also investigates topics related to inclusive education and Artificial Intelligence (AI), which include studies looking at how to improve guidance and support surrounding use of AI, and incorporation of AI into assessments.

 - Risk Perception and Risk communication